By Harald O. Heymann DDS, MEd

 After application, rinse the residual G5 from the tooth with a gentle stream of water for 5 seconds.
 (FIG. 2)

-If using GI, RMGI, Zinc Phosphate or other non-bonding cements, air dry and proceed with cementation according to manufacturer’s instructions.
+If using GI, RMGI, Zinc Phosphate or other non-bonding cements, blot away excess moisture and proceed with cementation according to manufacturer’s instructions.

 If using a conventional adhesive resin cement, air dry or leave moist according to manufacturer’s instructions.